paris-saclay-cds/ramp-board/doc/workers.rst

 pipeline'.
 You can also select 'View details' to follow creation of the pipeline.
 Relax, it might take a while.

+Once your pipeline is successfully created you can search for 'EC2'.
+There, in the menu on your left-hand side you will find 'AMIs' tab.
+Click on it.

+There, you should be able to find all your available images, also the one just created if successful.
+Note that if you run the same pipeline next time the new AMI will appear with the same name but of different version.
+Ramp always searches for the newest version of the image as long as you specify the correct base name in the config.yml file.
+The advantage of this is that when you are running the pipeline, you are loading the latest version of your github starting kit.

 Event configuration